emvaugh2/Linux-RedHat-Study-Notes/README.md

 Use `getfacl` and `setfacl` to get and set folder ACLs on a directory.
 This is if you want more granular control other than just octal permissions.
 I'm assuming the "f" in facl stands for folder.
 For the 5th category, you may see a "+" on the directory indicating there is an ACL applied there.

 Use `getfacl` to determine which rules are actually in place.
 Sometimes, we don't know if the ACL or the octal permissions are taking over.
 Do `getfacl` on the file or folder to make sure.

+Use `fdisk` to create a partition on a desk.